maratai/craftery/fiber_arts/spinning_wheels.md

 ## Louët S90
 Folding single treadle wheel, Irish tension.
 Spins like a racehhorse; has extremely aggressive takeup, apparently a known characteristic of older Louët wheels.
 Plies beautifully; the built-in lazy Kate can swing away from the wheel with a simple knob adjustment (and then re-tighten to lock back in place) and works surprisingly well.
 Delightful but there's definitely a learning curve!

-This would have made me cry as a first wheel, but after ~nine months of spinning experience, it's *superb*, and I'm so grateful to the seller (I bought this secondhand as these are no longer in production).
+This would have made me cry as a first wheel, but after ~nine months of spinning experience, it's *superb* for wool blends and plying.
+I don't yet have the skill to spin cotton, silk, or mulberry silk on this due to the aggressive takeup.
+I'm so grateful to the seller (I bought this secondhand as these are no longer in production).
 In terms of footprint, while this isn't super portable, it can be toted around the house and folded up for storage, and it can travel in a car no problem.
 It has a much narrower footprint than e.g. the Ashford Traveller, which is also nice.

 - Ratios: 6.5:1, 9.5:1, 15:1.